machinefi/w3bstream-client-js/README.md

 Returns:
 `true` if the event was successfully added to the queue, `false` otherwise.

-- `header`: An object that includes `device_id`, `event_type` and `timestamp`.
+- `header`: An object that includes the following parameters:
+  - `device_id`: The ID of the device that sent the message.
+  - `event_type`: The type of the event. _(Optional)_
+  - `timestamp`: The timestamp of the event. _(Optional)_
 - `payload`: The message to send.
 Can be an object or binary data.

 #### client.stop()

 Stops the client.
-This method is only relevant when the client is initialized with batching enabled.
+This method is only relevant when the client is initialized with `enableBatching: true`.